The Split command splits an entity at user specified XYZ, IJK, X/Y/Z or UV locations. Split is available for all entities except

 - XYZ: Sets the XYZ coordinates of the point at which the entity will be split.
-If the entity is a domain or surface, the XYZ coordinates will
+If the entity is a domain or surface, the XYZ coordinates

-which it will be split.
+by which it will be split.

-The Advanced frame within the Split Location frame contains other options by which the split location can be specified, such as UV or XYZ
+The Advanced frame within the Split Location frame contains other options by which the split location can be specified, such as UV

-Offset.
+or XYZ Offset.
 More about these options can be found in the Point Placement section.

 - Delete Last Point: Allows the last defined split location to be deleted from memory.